 • communicate with watch other inside the tool and leave the comments

-By the following annual reporting cycle, the tool had significantly accelerated the validation process by 50%, enabling the team to handle submissions more efficiently while maintaining high standards of accuracy.
+Through continuous optimisation and refinement, the tool significantly improved operational efficiency.
+By the following annual reporting cycle, the redesigned workflow had accelerated the data validation process by 50%, enabling the team to manage submissions more efficiently while maintaining the high standards of accuracy expected by ClearGlass clients.

 Impact